kkykkykky/HS2VR_CustomMapsFix/README.md

 **Installation:**
  - Extract to your game folder or put the .dll file in Bepinex\plugins.

- *Shoutout to 2155X once again for taeching me his secret tricks.*
+ *Shoutout to 2155X once again for teaching me his secret tricks.*